iamazhar/tinder-clone/README.md

 ## Dependencies:

-The project is using cocoapods for managing external libraries and a Gemfile for managing the cocoapods version.
+The project is using cocoapods for managing external libraries.

 Install the pods